jona-sassenhagen/python_for_psychologists/README.md

 If you have not yet done so: [Download and install Anaconda](https://www.anaconda.com/download/#macos), a scientific Python distribution.
 Anaconda comes with many or most of the Python packages a researcher needs.
 It also comes with the [Jupyter Notebook](http://jupyter.org), a great starting point for learning and using Python for conducting research.
-Most of the ressources here are Jupyter Notebooks, which you can download and run on your own computer.
+Most of the resources here are Jupyter Notebooks, which you can download and run on your own computer.

 For example, the folder [ExampleAnalyses](https://github.com/jona-sassenhagen/python_for_psychologists/tree/master/ExampleExperiments)